ImFlog/schema-registry-plugin/README.md

 ```

 You have to list all the (subject, avsc file path) pairs that you want to test.
+All local file paths are resolved relative to `rootDir` (defaults to the Gradle project root).

 If you have references with other schemas stored in the registry that are required before the compatibility check,
 you can call the `addReference("name", "subject", version)`,